Assistant Professor of Russian

 Office: 218D Strickland Hall

 I have taught a range of courses at MU, from Russian Civilization (a large lecture course) to small discussion-based courses (“The Russian Poetic Tradition,” “Russian Modernism,” “Tolstoy and Dostoevsky,” “The Russian Novel”) to language courses from first- to third-year.

 In my teaching I frequently incorporate visual culture, encouraging students to draw cross-media comparisons.
 Film plays some part in practically all the courses I teach.
 Through reference to visual, verbal and musical compositions, I emphasize the broader cultural movements to which texts respond.

 While I research a variety of topics ranging from the late nineteenth century to the present, three basic interests unite my work: poetry, religion and visual culture.

-Additionally, I am co-editing with Sibelan Forrester a companion volume for Silver Age Poetry.
-In this collection we include not only brief bios and key poems but also manifestoes, correspondence, publicistic writings, memoirs and even visuals from the dizzyingly rich journal culture of the period.
-What is more, we trace the personal and professional networks that so shaped the conversation that was the Silver Age.
+Academic Studies Press recently published a new anthology of Russian modernist poetry that I co-edited with Sibelan Forrester: Russian Silver Age Poetry: Texts and Contexts.
+In this collection we include not only brief bios and key poems but also manifestoes, correspondence, publicistic writings, memoirs and literary criticism from the dizzyingly rich conversation of the epoch.

-Under revision: “The Choralic Self in the Poetry of Ol’ga Sedakova” (article-length study).
+Under revision (Slavic Review): “The Choralic Self in the Poetry of Ol’ga Sedakova,” / Ol’ga Sedakova: Stikhi, smysly, istolkovaniia.
+30pp.

 Translation: Ol’ga Sedakova, “The Morality of Art, or the Evils of Mediocrity,” St. Katherine Review 1 (January 2011).